Gin-Quin/Fa/documentation/advanced/relationships.md

 Now, not only have we created a **safe weak reference**, but we also don't have to manually update the `bestFriendOf` field when the `bestFriend` field changes.

-In the Typecript world, when adding a new best friend, you would have to do something like this:
+In the TypeScript world, when adding a new best friend, you would have to do something like this:

 ```js
 const addBestFriend = (person: Person, newBestFriend: Person) => {